 You can use phrases like “free delivery”, “holiday exclusive”, “all-inclusive”, or “affordable package”.

-It will help people know what’s unique about your company.
+It will help local searchers know what’s unique about your company.
 An example is “ Affordable Italian Catering Package for Los Angeles Wedding”.

 More than using modifiers, it’s also essential to add your restaurant’s name to your keywords.